gabigor1/project-one/README.md

 ## Resources

-I used images of invaders, the laser, and the tank from Sprites Resources.
+I used images of the invaders, the laser, and the tank from Sprites Resources.
 The sound and music are from Classic Gaming.

 * [Sprites Resources] (https://www.spriters-resource.com/)
 * [Classic Gaming Sounds] (https://www.classicgaming.cc/classics/space-invaders/sounds)

 ## Learnings

-This was my first project, I learn some much about functions how they work, how they can communicate with other’s functions.
-Also, I learn a lot about lopping and conditionals to make events happened.
+This was my first project, I learned so some much about functions how they work, how they can do more than communicate, it should be interact with other’s functions.
+Also, I learned a lot about lopping and conditionals to make events happen.